• South Carolina

 — ANDERSON HOT AIR BALLOONS —

-Each year over the Labor Day weekend, Anderson celebrates the Balloons Over Anderson, a three-day festival that welcomes 80+ hot air balloons.
+Each year over the Labor Day weekend, Anderson celebrates the Balloons Over Anderson (no longer being held), a three-day festival that welcomes 80+ hot air balloons.
 The event also features live music, a car show, arts and crafts, and kids' activities.
 Thanks to Glenn Brill of Anderson for sharing this colorful shot with us.

 Contribute your shot to the SC Picture Project or see our most recent photo submissions.